ranyitz/rules-manager/README.md

 # 📜 rules-manager

-A CLI tool for managing AI IDE rules across different projects
+A CLI tool for syncing AI IDE rules across projects

-## Overview

-Helps developers manage, share, and synchronize AI assistant rules across different projects and IDEs

-## Features
+## Why

-- Share rules between team repositories to maintain consistent AI assistant behavior
-- Install rules from npm packages and local files
+Development teams struggle with:

+- **Inconsistent Practices**: Developers apply varying standards across projects
+- **Knowledge Silos**: Best practices remain trapped in individual projects
+- **Change Management**: No efficient way to update and distribute new standards

+As our developers increasingly adopt AI-powered IDEs like Cursor and Windsurf, we have an opportunity to enforce best practices through "rules."
+However, these rules are typically isolated within individual developers or projects.

+**rules-manager** is a CLI tool that helps streamline rule management:

+- 🏛️ **Single Source of Truth**: Define, maintain and version-control all AI IDE rules in one central repository
-- Keep rules up to date via an npm package
+- 📦 **Seamless Distribution**: Automatically synchronize the latest rules to developers' local projects using npm packages
-- Support nested presets for more complex rule organization

-## Future Plans

-- Support additional IDEs, allowing a single rule to be used in multiple IDEs
+- 🌐 **Cross-IDE Support**: Supports multiple AI-powered IDEs (Cursor, Windsurf, etc.)

 ## Getting Started